resthub/resthub.org/spring-stack.rst

 Supported annotations
 ---------------------

-Resthub Validation API is based on `JSR303 specification <http://beanvalidation.org/1.0/spec/>`_ (BeanValidation) Validation constraints. **Any standard BeanValidation
+RESThub Validation API is based on `JSR303 specification <http://beanvalidation.org/1.0/spec/>`_ (BeanValidation) Validation constraints. **Any standard BeanValidation
 Constraint is supported** (and exported) by this API.

-As `Hibernate Validator <http://docs.jboss.org/hibernate/validator/4.3/reference/en-US/html_single/>`_ is used as BeanValidation implementation, Resthub Validation also exports and supports specific
+As `Hibernate Validator <http://docs.jboss.org/hibernate/validator/4.3/reference/en-US/html_single/>`_ is used as BeanValidation implementation, RESThub Validation also exports and supports specific
 Hibernate Validators constraints which format are JSR303 compliant are also supported.
 More globally, **any extension of JSR303 specification would be supported** if the standard BeanValidation constraint definition API is used.